How is the test performed?

 Primary care providers are responsible for validating patient address information and date of birth before completing the requisition.
 This validation is critical to ensure that LifeLabs and ColonCancerCheck have up-to-date participant mailing information so that the privacy of patients is not compromised and participants can receive their FIT kit and test result notification.

-Completed FIT requisitions must be faxed directly to LifeLabs’ FIT line (fax: 1-833-676-1427) or submitted by certified electronic medical record.
+Completed FIT Requisitions must be faxed directly to LifeLabs FIT Line or via your electronic medical records after go live on June 23rd.

 Primary care providers will not maintain an inventory of FIT kits.
 Centralized distribution through LifeLabs facilitates inventory management and allows for pre-labeling, which will reduce labeling errors.